Allison Morgan, MA, Education Manager

-The Department of Anesthesiology and Perioperative Medicine medical division of the University Hospitals Case Medical Center includes more than four dozen Attending Anesthesiologists on staff supervising Resident Anesthesiologists and Anesthetists to provide the best patient care.
+The Department of Anesthesiology and Perioperative Medicine medical division of the University Hospitals Case Medical Center includes more than fifty attending anesthesiologists on staff supervising resident anesthesiologists and anesthetists to provide the best patient care.

 The Anesthesiologist Assistant Program at Case Western Reserve University began in 1969 and originally awarded a baccalaureate degree, evolving into a professional postgraduate curriculum in 1987 and granting the Master of Science degree.
-In general, admission to an AA program requires a bachelor's degree with prescribed prerequisites typical of premedical course work, and successful completion of the MCAT.
-Application Deadline: October 1 of each year for admission into June class.
+In general, admission to an AA program requires a bachelor's degree with prescribed prerequisites typical of premedical course work and successful completion of the MCAT.
+The application deadline is October 1 of each year for admission into the June class.
 The 24-month AA program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is based on the Standards for Anesthesiologist Assistant Program.
-Graduates must complete a curriculum which includes 63 credit hours (six semesters) of classroom and clinical instruction.
+Graduates must complete a curriculum that includes 66 credit hours (six semesters) of classroom and clinical instruction.
 The first three semesters integrate basic science and clinical instruction.

 A. Bachelor’s degree from an accredited college or university

 Documentation of each of the prerequisites listed below having been completed with a grade of B or higher within five (5) years prior to the application deadline at an accredited American or Canadian institution of higher learning.
 For those courses that have been repeated, the highest grade will be used in the calculation.

 If any of the above courses marked with an asterisk were completed (with a grade of B or higher) in excess of five (5) years prior to the application deadline, they will meet the prerequisite criteria IF the composite score of the MCAT is 25 or higher.